Eyap53/v-hacd/README.md

 ![ACD vs. ECD](https://raw.githubusercontent.com/kmammou/v-hacd/master/doc/ecdvsacd.png)

-# Installing the Package
+# Installing the package

 1. Clone this Github repository
 1. You may either rebuild the binaries for your machine or use the provided binaries.
 Here we will assume that you will use the provided binaries in the v-hacd/bin directory.
 1. Copy the Python script in v-hacd/add-ons/blender/object_vhacd.py to your Blender addons directory.
-For Blender 2.8 this directory will be "Blender Foundation/Blender/2.8/scripts/addons/".
+For Blender 2.80 this directory will be "Blender Foundation/Blender/2.80/scripts/addons/".
 You're at the right place if you see other scripts prefixed with object\_.
 1. The addon must be enabled before use.
 After copying the script to the addons directory, open Blender and navigate to File > User Preferences > Add-ons.
 Object: V-HACD will be featured on the list.
 Check its mark to enable the addon and save user settings.

-# Using the Addon
+# Using the addon

 1. After you have enabled the addon, the V-HACD menu will appear in the object menu when an object is selected.
 1. Go to this menu and select a preset (or leave the path presets).